Importance of Rural Marketing

 The importance of rural marketing can be assessed from the increase in the number of enterprises implementing rural marketing strategies.
 They complement urban marketing strategies with rural marketing strategies to increase customer reach by leveraging growth opportunities.

-However, no company can gain rural market share without adopting the right marketing mix.
+However, no company can gain rural market share without adopting the right rural marketing mix.
 They have to reach rural consumers by integrating conventional and digital marketing channels.
 Likewise, their rural marketing strategies must boost customer acquisition and demand generation by focusing on 4As and 4Ps.

 For instance, they can boost the sale of products or services in rural markets by focusing on 4As – accessibility, affordability, availability, and awareness.
 At the same time, they can make rural marketing campaigns successful by focusing on the 4Ps – product, pricing, placement/distribution, and promotion.